Larry Goodman

 How do you pay me?

-I take Zelle or credit cards to pay for the session at the beginning of each session unless otherwise agreed to.
+I prefer Zelle, credit cards or cash to pay for the session at the beginning of each session unless otherwise agreed to.

 How do you reach me if you have to?